 – In rare cases, some Young Lions aren’t sent away on excursions (Juice Robinson for example), whilst the likes of Hiromu Takahashi spend years away from New Japan, with high levels of success.
 Jay White went undefeated in Ring of Honor during his excursion for nearly nine months, whilst Takahashi had a very successful run in both CMLL and ROH lasting two years, developing the hottest rivalry in CMLL with Dragon Lee, a feud that even ended up in New Japan.

 – Excursions allow Japanese wrestlers to experience different styles of wrestling, different characters, and even different types of wrestling fans.
 You may not realise it, but the fans talents work in front of can potentially have a massive impact on how they work and how their persona develops.
 Take current main-event megastar Tetsuya Naito, leader of Los Ingobernables de Japon.
 From May 2009 to January 2010, Naito was on excursion with Mexican company CMLL.
 During his time there, Naito was subjected to a lot of racially charged fan abuse whilst in the ring, regularly being told to “open his eyes” due to his Japanese ethnicity.
-The CMLL fan response taught him how to work heel in front of crowds and would ultimately help develop the persona he holds today.
-After working many years as a straight-forward babyface back in NJPW that was finding little success with fans, Naito returned to CMLL in 2015, completely overhauled his character, joined Los Ingobernables, developed his signature eye-holding pose as a direct response to racist fans telling him to open them, which all in turn led him to being arguably the most popular wrestler in his native country right now.
+In response, Naito began holding one of his eyes open to taunt the crowd, and learnt how to act as a heel to spark heat from the crowd.
+This CMLL run taught him how to work heel in front of crowds and would ultimately help develop the persona he holds today.
+After working many years as a straight-forward babyface back in NJPW that was finding little success with fans, Naito returned to CMLL in 2015, completely overhauled his character, joined Los Ingobernables, and brought his own sub-faction back to Japan with him, which all in turn led him to being arguably the most popular wrestler in his native country right now.
 If it wasn’t for his time spent in another nation, Naito would have never been exposed to his adopted tranquilo ways, and New Japan would not have the global superstar they do today.

 – Once their foreign excursion is up, Young Lions return to New Japan, usually with a new name and new persona, and thus, their status as a Lion is officially over.